 ABOUT OUR HEAD TRAINER

-Arete Equestrian is proudly owned and operated by USDF Silver Medalist Teresa Cusker, a professional rider based in Bozeman, MT.
+Arete Equestrian is proudly owned and operated by USDF Bronze and Silver Medalist (with Distinction) Teresa Cusker, a professional rider based in Bozeman, MT.
 In 1999, Teresa began riding at a local dressage stable just south of Rosemount, Minnesota, and was instantly hooked.
 From that time on, her life’s ambition was becoming the most successful rider, trainer, and coach that she could be.

 Teresa’s ambitions include obtaining the last two scores for her USDF Gold Medal, competing internationally, and eventually moving forward with education to become a licensed USDF judge.
 She enjoys helping all levels of riders, and maintains the viewpoint that dressage is for every athlete, no matter the saddle or discipline.
 Teresa currently coaches riders from a wide variety of disciplines, including: Working Equitation, Eventing, Reining, Barrel Racing, Hunters, Jumpers, and Western Dressage.
 She enjoys spreading the joy of Dressage and training to everyone.